 - Scout (any): Rank 1 = Vacc Suit 1

 *one of my favourite choices.
-Easy ways to get rare or multiple skills.
+These are easy ways to get rare or multiple skills.

 … note that there are other good Rank Bonuses, but they aren’t as easy to get through advancement, or the skills can be obtained easily enough in other ways.
 Also… the only way to get these rank bonuses is to make your advancement roll(s), so it does rely on a bit of luck!